 EU citizens who are not Polish citizens must register in order to be able to vote in municipal elections.

 EU citizens permanently resident in Poland and entitled to exercise electoral rights in Poland may apply to be placed on the electoral roll for EU citizens who are not Polish citizens in the municipality where they are resident.

-The exercise of electoral rights in Poland for EU citizens placed on the electoral roll in a municipality at their own request includes:
+The exercise of electoral rights in Poland for EU citizens who are not Polish citizens placed on the electoral roll in a municipality at their own request includes:

-EU citizens who have not previously been placed on the electoral roll should apply to the municipal authority responsible for the place where they are permanently resident.
+EU citizens who are not Polish citizens, who have not previously been placed on the electoral roll should apply to the municipal authority responsible for the place where they are permanently resident.

-A copy of their passport or other form of ID and a written declaration (indicating the number and date of the residence card issued by the provincial governor and the address and the constituency where the EU citizen is on the electoral roll in their country of origin) should be attached to the application.
+A copy of their passport or other form of ID and a written declaration should be attached to the application.